Rio 2: Sequel

 Director Carlos Saldanha had kept the possibility for Rio 3 open.
-In April 2014, he stated, "Of course, I have a lot of stories to tell, so we're [starting to] prepare for it.".
-In 2023, whilst discussing a third Rio film, Saldanha stated that he was "working on a project to make it happen".
-In January 2022, after the acquisition of 20th Century Fox by Disney, it was announced that a new installment in the Rio franchise is officially in development, with Ray DeLaurentis writing the screenplay.
+In April 2014, he stated, "Of course, I have a lot of stories to tell, so we're [starting to] prepare for it".
+In January 2022, after the acquisition of 20th Century Fox by Disney and the closure of Blue Sky, it was announced that a new installment in the Rio franchise is officially in development, with Ray DeLaurentis writing the screenplay.
+In 2023, while discussing Rio 3, Saldanha stated that he was "working on a project to make it happen", confirming potential of a sequel.

 Spin-off

 On October 25, 2019, after the acquisition of 21st Century Fox by Disney, it was reported that a spin-off that centered on Nico and Pedro is in development for Disney+.
-The status of this spin-off has been left uncertain since.